tiffany-nguyen/CodonAdjust/README.md

 		bash run_optimize_codon_iupac.sh aa_input nt_indir outdir TYPE
 	where,
 	- nt_indir: specifies directory of IUPAC codes.
-	- TYPE:  specifies the type of optimize programe to use.
+	- TYPE:  specifies the type of optimize option to use.
 	It should be "allstop", "nostop", "tag2stop", "tag2gln".

 ## Example